 You know where your eye color and height came from, but do you wonder where your reading and language abilities come from?
 How are we shaped by our genes, environment and the complex interplay between them?
 Our research team at the University of Connecticut is tackling this problem for the first time using the latest, non-invasive neuroscience approaches.
 This study helps scientists disentangle genetic, prenatal, and postnatal environmental influences in brain networks underlying cognitive processes.
 Ultimately, this research will help us understand how we become the way we are.

-This is a fantastic opportunity for you to learn about the cognitive traits of you, your partner, and your children, while helping to study some of the most intriguing mysteries of the human brain.
+This is a fantastic opportunity for you to contribute to the scientific understanding of genetic and environmental influences on language development and learn more of the most intriguing mysteries of the human brain!

 What are we doing?